vinhphm/vinh.dev/pages/posts/from-nextjs-to-astro-part-1.md

 date: 2023-03-11
 lang: en
 duration: 5min
-description: Last year, with my new vinh.dev domain, I decided to use Next.js to build my personal website.
-It was a great journey, and I had fun with it until I learned about some drawbacks with the type of my website and Next.js.
-But I didn’t find any substitutes that I actually liked.
-And then there was Astro…
 ---

 Next.js is a big deal in the React world.
 It’s like the cool kid on the block that everyone wants to hang out with.
 I was one of those people.
 I used Next.js for my blog for over a year and I thought it was awesome.
 But then I met Astro, a new kid in town that promised to be faster, smaller and more flexible than Next.js.
 Astro was like the cute nerd that caught my eye and made me curious.
 So I decided to dump Next.js and give Astro a chance.